ballerkobe808/invest/README - 2 FUNDING.md

 The key thing to note, is that an LOC's interest is calculated PER DAY.
 You can get the daily interest by taking the APR (Example: 2.7%), dividing by 12 - to get the monthly interest, then dividing that by 30 to get the daily interest.
 (They do it like this vs dividing by 365 according to the renautus guys).

-Take out a line of credit at your local bank.
-For First Hawaiian Bank you can get one for 20k assuming your DTI is ok.
-If you want to go higher, you will have to provide some bank statements.
+Most Local banks have personal line of credit products - shop around and talk to other investors

 #### 1.2.2.
 HElOC

 HELOCs are Home Equity Lines of Credit.
 It is a line of credit against the equity in your property that is above the 20% amount.
+Lets use 20% as a base number - every bank will have their own products and criteria.
 You must always have at least 20% in equity in your property.
 Any equity over this 20% can be used as collateral for a line of credit against it.
 Example:

 1. 100k home, with 20k of my money/equity.
 Since I'm at 20% and have nothing above the 20%, I cannot get a HELOC
 2. 100k home, with 40k of my money/equity.
 Since I'm over the 20% threshold by 20k, I can get a HELOC for 20k